Nexus-2023/Nexus-Contracts/README.md

 - **[NexusBridge](contracts/nexus_bridge/NexusBaseBridge.sol)**: This contract contains the minimalist change needed for onboarding any rollup.
 Rollup has 3 choices as of now for bridge design:
     - DAO bridge: In this scenario, all the validator rewards are given back to the DAO
+    - C token bridge: In this scenario the tokens on L2 compound in value with respect to L1 eth just like how rocketpool works
+    - Rebase token bridge: In this scenario the tokens are rebased on L2 depending on the reqrds earned by validators just like LIDO
-- **[Withdrawal](contracts/Withdrawal.sol)**: This is contract that is created for rollups when they register with Nexus Network.
-This contract receives rewards that are earned by validators created through their bridge contract.
+- **[NodeOperator](contracts/NodeOperator.sol)**: This contract is responsible for registering node oeprators and mantaining clusters for Nexus Network.
+- **[ValidatorExecution](contracts/ValidatorExecutionRewards.sol)**: This contract recievs validator execution rewards that are sent back to the bridge contract of the rollup.

 ### Testing and Deploying
 Testing: